Tommy-ASD/traceback-error/README.md

 ## License

-This crate is dual-licensed under the [MIT License](LICENSE-MIT) and the [Apache License, Version 2.0](LICENSE-APACHE-2.0).
+This crate is dual-licensed under the [MIT License](LICENSE-MIT) and the [Apache License, Version 2.0](LICENSE-APACHE).
 You may choose either of these licenses when using this crate.
-See the [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE-2.0](LICENSE-APACHE-2.0) files for the full text of the licenses.
+See the [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) files for the full text of the licenses.